bhavika022/Recipe-App/README.md

 RECIPE APP

-It food recipe application using only react.
+It is a food recipe application using only react.

 ![](screenshots/home.png)